AlexandraN2001/greeting-js/README.md

 cd greeting-js
 To run the program locally with Node.js, use: node greeting.js
-# Dockerization
-# Step 1: Build the Docker Image
-docker build -t greeting-js .
-# Step 2: Tag the Image
-docker tag greeting-js alenac07/greeting-js:latest
-# Step 3: Push the Image to Docker Hub
+# Docker Hub
-docker push alenac07/greeting-js:latest
 # Docker Hub Link
 Find the Dockerized version of the project at: https://hub.docker.com/r/alenac07/greeting-js
+# Step 1: Download the Image 📦
+Download the image from Docker Hub with the following command: docker pull alenac07/greeting-js:latest
+This will pull the greeting-js image from your Docker Hub repository.
+# Step 2: Run the Container 🚀
+After downloading the image, you can run the container with this command: docker run alenac07/greeting-js:latest